 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid description with a clear 'Use when' clause containing multiple natural trigger phrases, which is its strongest aspect.
-The main weakness is that the 'what' portion is somewhat high-level — it says 'review for compliance' but doesn't enumerate the specific checks or actions performed.
-The trigger terms, while natural, are broad enough that they could conflict with other accessibility or UX-focused skills.
+The main weakness is that the 'what' portion is somewhat vague—it says 'review UI code for compliance' but doesn't enumerate the specific checks or actions performed.
+There's also moderate overlap risk with other accessibility or design review skills.

 Suggestions